 The simplest and highest-impact compression technique is eliminating unnecessary tokens while preserving meaning.
 This requires shifting from verbose, natural language to efficient, structured communication that models understand equally well.

-Replace Verbose Instructions with Structured Formats: Instead of 'Please analyze the following customer feedback and provide a detailed explanation of the sentiment expressed, including specific examples of positive or negative language used,' write 'Analyze sentiment.
+Instead of 'Please analyze the following customer feedback and provide a detailed explanation of the sentiment expressed, including specific examples of positive or negative language used,' write 'Analyze sentiment.
 Output: {sentiment: string, confidence: float, key_phrases: array}.'
 The compressed version uses 12 tokens instead of 26 while providing clearer specifications.
 Structured outputs also enable better downstream processing and caching.

-Use Abbreviations and Symbols Strategically: Technical contexts allow efficient shorthand that models understand perfectly.
+Technical contexts allow efficient shorthand that models understand perfectly.
 Replace 'user identifier' with 'user_id', 'for example' with 'e.g.', and 'that is to say' with 'i.e.' In code-related prompts, use language-specific conventions: '@param' instead of 'parameter named', '//' for comments instead of 'note that'.
 These substitutions typically reduce token counts by 15-25% with zero comprehension loss.

-Eliminate Filler Words and Redundancy: Phrases like 'it is important to note that,' 'please be aware that,' 'you should always remember to,' and 'make sure that you' add tokens without adding value.
-Models don't need linguistic politeness—they need clarity.
+Phrases like 'it is important to note that,' 'please be aware that,' 'you should always remember to,' and 'make sure that you' add tokens without adding value.
+Models don't need linguistic politeness, they need clarity.
 'The customer expressed dissatisfaction with the delayed shipping' compresses to 'Customer dissatisfied: delayed shipping' with identical semantic meaning using 60% fewer tokens.

 Strategic Information Placement and Context Architecture

-Research consistently shows models exhibit 'lost in the middle' behavior—they pay significantly more attention to information at the beginning and end of prompts than to content in the middle.
+Research consistently shows models exhibit 'lost in the middle' behavior, they pay significantly more attention to information at the beginning and end of prompts than to content in the middle.
 This attention bias has major implications for prompt design.

-Front-Load Critical Instructions: Place task specifications, output format requirements, and critical constraints in the first 15-20% of your prompt.
+Place task specifications, output format requirements, and critical constraints in the first 15-20% of your prompt.
 This ensures the model prioritizes them during processing.
 A typical structure: core task definition (10-15% of tokens), essential context (60-70%), final reminders and formatting (10-15%).
 This architecture ensures critical information appears in high-attention positions.

-Position Key Information at Both Ends: Since models attend strongly to both the beginning and end of contexts, place your most critical specifications at the start and your most important constraints or reminders at the end.
+Since models attend strongly to both the beginning and end of contexts, place your most critical specifications at the start and your most important constraints or reminders at the end.
 For example, start with 'Task: Extract key financial metrics' and end with 'Required output format: {revenue: float, growth: float, margin: float}.
 Omit any metrics not explicitly stated.'
 This bookending technique ensures critical information occupies high-attention zones.

 Semantic Context Compression Techniques

 Beyond basic token economy, sophisticated compression techniques use AI itself to identify and preserve only the most relevant information for each specific query.
-These approaches deliver the most dramatic compression ratios—often 10:1 or higher—while maintaining or improving output quality.
+These approaches deliver the most dramatic compression ratios, often 10:1 or higher, while maintaining or improving output quality.

 Selective Context algorithms analyze prompts and remove less relevant content while preserving semantic meaning.
 Microsoft's LongLLMLingua, for example, uses a smaller language model to identify which tokens in a long context contribute most to answering a specific query, then removes the rest.
 In our implementations, this typically achieves 70-85% compression while maintaining 95%+ of original accuracy.

-Extractive Summarization for Long Documents: Rather than including entire documents, extract the most relevant sentences or paragraphs.
+Rather than including entire documents, extract the most relevant sentences or paragraphs.
 Use embedding similarity, keyword relevance, or trained extractive models to identify key sections.
-For a research analysis system we built, extracting the 10-15 most relevant sentences from academic papers (reducing 12,000-token papers to 800-1,200 tokens) maintained 92% accuracy compared to full-text processing while cutting costs by 90%.
+In research analysis pipelines, extracting the 10-15 most relevant sentences from academic papers (reducing 12,000-token papers to 800-1,200 tokens) typically maintains 90%+ accuracy compared to full-text processing while cutting costs by 90%.

-Abstractive Compression for Background Context: For context that provides background rather than specific facts—company policies, general procedures, domain knowledge—use abstractive summarization to compress lengthy documents into concise representations.
-A compliance system we optimized replaced 15,000 tokens of regulatory context with 800-token summaries generated offline, maintaining sufficient detail for accurate decision-making while dramatically reducing per-request costs.
+For context that provides background rather than specific facts, company policies, general procedures, domain knowledge, use abstractive summarization to compress lengthy documents into concise representations.
+Compliance systems we've audited routinely replace 15,000 tokens of regulatory context with 800-token summaries generated offline, maintaining sufficient detail for accurate decision-making while dramatically reducing per-request costs.
 For maintaining knowledge bases with these techniques, see our guide on updating RAG knowledge without rebuilding.

 Retrieval-Augmented Generation and Smart Context Selection